In This Article

 Potential Side Effects

 Speaking of bruising and swelling, let’s talk about side effects.
 As with just about any surgical procedure, side effects are possible.
-“Patients may have an unacceptable cosmetic result, scars that they do not like (seasoned surgeons will place these in discrete areas and make then quite small), asymmetries, contour irregularities, pain, prolonged swelling, loose skin, fluid collections called seromas, and infection,” Ruff warns.
+“Patients may have an unacceptable cosmetic result, scars that they do not like (seasoned surgeons will place these in discrete areas and make them quite small), asymmetries, contour irregularities, pain, prolonged swelling, loose skin, fluid collections called seromas, and infection,” Ruff warns.
 “As with almost any surgery, there are more insidious complications such as death, pulmonary embolism, however, with proper patient selection and surgical management, this should be rare.”

 Additionally, you might not notice major bodily improvements within the first two to three weeks, as swelling can be quite dramatic.
 In fact, Amar says that bruising and swelling can last up to six months, numbness can last up to six to eight weeks, and scars can last forever.

 Lastly, if lipo is combined with another surgery such as a tummy tuck or butt lift, Parcells says that you are at an increased risk for blood clots.
-“For this reason, you may be monitored overnight in a hospital and/or placed on blood-thinning medication for up to a week,” she explains.
+“For this reason, you may be monitored overnight in a hospital and/or placed on blood-thinning medication for up to a week,” she explains

 Given swelling, incision weeping, and bruising can last for weeks on end, some practices require you to have a short hospital stay depending on the amount of fat removed.
 “It can be short (a few hours) for small liposuctions under local anesthesia, or longer (one or two days) for larger liposuctions under general anesthesia,” Amar says.
 “The necessary time needed to recover from surgery is proportional to the amount of excess fat removed.”